jostrm/azure-enterprise-scale-ml/README.md

     - part 3) `The enterprise datalake design` (ADLS Gen2 storage account, with a folder structure)

 - That said, to get the `accelerator power` - use the `EMSL SDK`.
 See benefits listed below ( and look at this full README feature list for all benefits)
-    - `4 out of the 7 steps/pipelines of a ML application`: There is `always at least 6 steps you need to create`, step 7 is optional.
+    - `5.5 out of the 7 steps/pipelines of a ML application`: There is `always at least 6 steps you need to create`, step 7 is optional.
-    - ESML gives you 4 of these automatically.
-Not the asterix (*) ones, but the `gold ones` (3,4,5a,7)
+    - ESML gives you 5 (or 5 and a half) of these automatically.
+Not the asterix (*) ones, but the `bold ones` (3,4,5a,5b,6,7)
         - *1) Ingest from source
             - Azure Data Factory: This is too specific for EMSL.
 A COPY Activity from your source (DW/Database) to the IN-folder in ADLS Gen2, Datalake)
         - *2) FeatureEngineering "Bronze2Gold"